Britain’s first deaf photographer - Walton R. Burrell (1863-1944)

 Born in rural Suffolk, Walton grew up in a family that could afford to send him – and his three deaf siblings – to a small private deaf school in north London where he learnt to read and write (but not speak).
 At a time when school attendance was still not compulsory and most deaf children were illiterate, this gave Walton a head start in life.

-Even so, ‘deaf and dumb’ people (as they were referred to in the Victorian era) generally occupied a low status in British life, so Walton had to defy widespread low expectations to make his own niche as a photographer.
+Even so, ‘deaf and dumb’ people (as they were referred to in the Victorian era) generally occupied a low status in British life, so Walton had to defy prejudice and low expectations to find his own niche as a photographer.

-At 18, Walton was taught by a local photographer and probably made images using an early Kodak wooden box camera (the first such device to be mass-manufactured and so available to small businesses and affluent families).
+In the 1880s, Walton was mentored by a local photographer and made his first images using an early Kodak wooden box camera (the first such device to be mass-manufactured and so available to small businesses and affluent families).